emissary-ingress/emissary/docs/reference/debugging.md

 If any of the Pods have not started you can "Describe" both the Deployment and individual Pods.

-When describing the Deployment, pay particular attention to the "Replicas" (close to the topi of the output) and the "Events" log (close to the bottom of the output).
-The "Events" log will often show information like a failed image pull, RBAC issues, or a lack of resources.
+When describing the Deployment, pay particular attention to the "Replicas" (close to the topi of the output) and the "Events" log (close to the bottom of the output). *The "Events" log will often show information like a failed image pull, RBAC issues, or a lack of cluster resources.*

 ```shell
 $ kubectl describe deployment ambassador